Pedro-M-S/devops-23-24-JPE-PSM-1231853/CA5/README.md

 manage jobs, and view build logs and reports.
 It also supports a wide range of plugins that extend its functionality and integrate with other tools and services.

-- **Installation:**
+**Installation:**

 - Jenkins can be installed on various operating systems, including Windows, macOS, and Linux.
 - The installation process involves downloading the Jenkins WAR file and running it using Java.
 - Jenkins can also be installed using Docker, which simplifies the installation process and provides a more consistent environment.

-- **Configuration:**
+**Configuration:**

 - Jenkins can be configured using the web-based user interface, which allows users to set up global configurations, manage users and permissions, and install plugins.

-- **Jobs:**
+**Jobs:**

-    - Jenkins jobs are used to define the steps that Jenkins will execute to build, test, and deploy software projects.
+- Jenkins's jobs are used to define the steps that Jenkins will execute to build, test, and deploy software projects.
 - Jobs can be configured to run on specific triggers, such as code commits, time-based schedules, or manual execution.

-- **Pipelines:**
+**Pipelines:**

-    - Jenkins pipelines are used to define the entire build process as code, allowing users to version control and automate the build, test, and deployment steps.
-Pipelines are defined using a Jenkinsfile, which can be stored in the project repository or loaded from an external source.
+- Jenkins's pipelines are used to define the entire build process as code, allowing users to version control and automate the build, test, and deployment steps.

-- **Jenkinsfile:**
+**Jenkinsfile:**

 - A Jenkinsfile is a text file that defines the entire build process as code.
 It includes the stages, steps, and configurations necessary to build, test, and deploy the project.
 - Jenkinsfiles can be written in declarative or scripted syntax, depending on the complexity and requirements of the build process.

+### Gradle Basic Demo - Pipeline

+### Analysis and Implementation

+### Analysis

-### Jenkins Initial Configurations
+### Jenkins Configuration

 Jenkins can be installed and run using Docker.
 The following command can be used to run Jenkins in a Docker container: